Losant/losant-docs/docs/workflows/outputs/endpoint-reply.md

-flowclass: Cloud
+flowclass: Application
 flowclass: Experience
 description: Learn more about the Losant Experience Endpoint Reply Node.

 # Experience Endpoint Reply Node

 The Experience Endpoint Reply Node allows a workflow to create and send an HTTP response to an [endpoint](/experiences/endpoints/) HTTP request.
-This node can be used with both experience and cloud workflows, although the configuration for each differs slightly.
+This node can be used with both experience and application workflows, although the configuration for each differs slightly.
 Note: we recommend only using this node in experience workflows, to take advantage of the built in experience versioning.

 ![Endpoint Reply Node](/images/workflows/outputs/endpoint-reply-node.png "Endpoint Reply Node")